Alejogb1/job-board/blog-data/why-does-a-keras-bidirectional-lstm-seq2seq-inference-model-expect-3-inputs-but-only-receives-1-even-though-i-am-passing-in-3-inputs.md

 id: "why-does-a-keras-bidirectional-lstm-seq2seq-inference-model-expect-3-inputs-but-only-receives-1-even-though-i-am-passing-in-3-inputs"
 ---

-alright, i’ve seen this dance a few times. the whole "keras bidirectional lstm seq2seq inference mismatch" thing… it's a classic head-scratcher. i get it, you're feeding it what seems like three inputs, and it's complaining like it’s only getting one. let's get this sorted.
+, i’ve seen this dance a few times. the whole "keras bidirectional lstm seq2seq inference mismatch" thing… it's a classic head-scratcher. i get it, you're feeding it what seems like three inputs, and it's complaining like it’s only getting one. let's get this sorted.

 first, let's break down what’s actually happening under the hood. a standard seq2seq model, especially when built with bidirectional lstms, has a distinct split between training and inference. during training, keras handles everything like a well-oiled machine, but inference is a different beast. it's where we have to be very explicit about the state management.

-the issue isn't that you’re not *trying* to send three inputs; it's that the inference model's setup doesn't match your input data structure. the three inputs a bidirectional lstm seq2seq inference model expects aren't just three random pieces of data. they’re very specific things: the input sequence, and then, crucially, the hidden and cell states from both the forward and backward lstm layers of your encoder part of the seq2seq model.
+the issue isn't that you’re not _trying_ to send three inputs; it's that the inference model's setup doesn't match your input data structure. the three inputs a bidirectional lstm seq2seq inference model expects aren't just three random pieces of data. they’re very specific things: the input sequence, and then, crucially, the hidden and cell states from both the forward and backward lstm layers of your encoder part of the seq2seq model.

 remember, the whole point of the lstm is maintaining context over the sequence. so, when we are doing inference, we need to take the encoder's final state and initialize the decoder with it. if you don't pass these states into the model's decoder it will not have that context and output garbage. the model will see just the beginning of the sequence, not the whole sequence it was trained on.